 Printable Spanish activities can keep children reading, writing and thinking in Spanish during the summer.
-It is common in Spain for teachers to compile work for their students to do over vacation.
+It is common for teachers in some countries to compile Spanish activity books for their students to do over vacation.
 The activities can sometimes be a little dry and boring, depending on the teacher, but they can also be a valuable way to maintain contact with the language.

-Below are several sites with cuadernos de actividades at different levels that you can print at no cost.
+Below are several sites with cuadernos de actividades, Spanish activity books, at different levels that you can print at no cost.
 All of these are PDFs and some of them have lots of pages.
 I suggest you choose the pages that you would like to use and print only those.

-5. The Eduwiki de Virgin del Carmen (Andalucia, Spain) has a collection of links to printable material.
-If you scroll to the bottom of the page, you will find a section called Español para extranjeros with links to several activity books for Spanish language learners.
+3. The Eduwiki de Virgin del Carmen (Andalucia, Spain) has a collection of links to printable material.
+If you scroll to the bottom of the page, you will find a section called Español para extranjeros with links to several Spanish activity books for language learners.

-8. El club de los pitagorines is the blog of 3º y 4º CPEIP José Luis De Arrese de Corella, Narvarra, Spain.
-There are three different printable workbooks of material that they prepared for their students to use over the summer.
+6. El club de los pitagorines is the blog of 3º y 4º CPEIP José Luis De Arrese de Corella, Narvarra, Spain.
+There are three different printable Spanish activity books of material that they prepared for their students to use over the summer.
 There are also links to interactive materials, most from Editorial Anaya.

 You may also be interested in this post: Free Activity Book for Teaching Children Spanish